 In 2018, Felicia received her J.D., cum laude, from Harvard Law School, where she served as an Executive Article Editor of the Harvard Law & Policy Review.
 Felicia gained practical legal experience as a clinical student attorney, representing low-income survivors of domestic violence in family court and prosecuting criminal cases in state court.
 Following law school, Felicia moved back to Washington and clerked for Washington State Supreme Court Chief Justice Mary Fairhurst.

 Prior to joining Keller Rohrback as an attorney, Felicia worked with the firm in 2017 as a summer associate.
 Drawn to the work of complex litigation and the firm’s justice-oriented community, Felicia returned to Keller Rohrback as an associate attorney in 2019 at the conclusion of her clerkship.
-Her current work involves representing consumers in cases where the business practices of drug manufacturers, pharmacy benefit managers, and other entities have driven up the costs of pharmaceuticals to the detriment of consumers.
+Her current work involves representing government entities in the fight against the youth vaping epidemic and representing consumers in cases where the business practices of drug manufacturers, pharmacy benefit managers, and other entities have driven up the costs of pharmaceuticals to the detriment of consumers.

 Outside of work, Felicia enjoys hiking, watching soccer and gymnastics, and reading fantasy novels.

 Northeastern University – B.S. in Criminal Justice, summa cum laude, 2014

 President of Criminal Justice Student Advisory Council, President of Phi Alpha Delta Pre-Law Fraternity

 Harvard Law School – J.D., cum laude, 2018

 Executive Article Editor, Harvard Law and Policy Review

 Professional & Civic Involvement